basilhendroff/truenas-iocage-letsencrypt/README.md

 ## Usage
 A collection of utilities for issuing and renewing Let's Encrypt certificates for the following (verified) internal servers and devices:
 1. [FRITZ!Box]() (Only tested on FRITZ!Box 7490, but should work for the majority of non-legacy models).
-2. [HP iLO]() (Only tested on iLO 4, but should work for all RILOE II/iLO versions up to and including iLO 4).
+2. [HP iLO]() (Only tested on iLO 4 on a HP Gen8 microserver, but should work for all RILOE II/iLO versions up to and including iLO 4).

-Once you've installed and tested the installation, click on the above hyprlinks for deployment instructions.
+Once you've confirmed the installation, click on any of the hyperlinks above for detailed deployment instructions.

 ### Prerequisites